zoobzio/astql/SECURITY.md

 1. **Always use parameterized queries** - Never concatenate user input directly
 2. **Validate all input** - Use the `Try*` functions for user-provided data
-3. **Use sentinel for struct validation** - Register all structs with sentinel before use
-4. **Keep dependencies updated** - Regularly update ASTQL and its dependencies
+3. **Keep dependencies updated** - Regularly update ASTQL and its dependencies
-5. **Review generated SQL** - In development, log and review the generated SQL queries
+4. **Review generated SQL** - In development, log and review the generated SQL queries
-6. **Use least privilege** - Database connections should have minimal required permissions
+5. **Use least privilege** - Database connections should have minimal required permissions
-7. **Sanitize schema inputs** - When using schema-based queries, validate all YAML/JSON input
+6. **Validate schema inputs** - When loading DBML schemas, ensure they come from trusted sources

 ## Security Features

 ASTQL includes several security features:

 - **Automatic parameterization** - All values are parameterized by default
+- **Schema validation** - All tables and fields must exist in DBML schema
 - **Input validation** - Field, table, and parameter names are validated
 - **SQL keyword blocking** - Parameter names cannot be SQL keywords
 - **Injection prevention** - Special characters in identifiers are escaped
 - **Type safety** - Go's type system prevents many common mistakes
-- **Provider isolation** - Database-specific code is isolated per provider

 ## Contact